 Other states, however, are not so forgiving.
 Since 2008, New Hampshire has billed for scores of SAR operations to the tune of more than $100,000.
-Likewise, in Utah’s Grand County — home to some of the busiest national parks, including Arches National Park, Moab, and Canyonlands National Park — they routinely spend more than $200,000 every year on search and rescue services.
+Likewise, in Utah’s Grand County — home to some of America’s busiest and best national parks, including Arches National Park, Moab, and Canyonlands National Park — they routinely spend more than $200,000 every year on search and rescue services.
 That’s an impossible burden to place on the county’s meager population of just 9,500.
 Consequently, it began charging for some — though not all — SAR missions.

 Like Nana used to say, “An ounce of prevention is worth a pound of cure.”
 The best thing is to protect yourself against disaster in the first place.
 Don’t go into the backcountry unprepared.
 Know your limits.
 Keep in mind that one consequence of your potential recklessness could be putting the lives of search and rescue personnel — many of whom are volunteers — in jeopardy.

 Lastly, consider insuring yourself with a state-issued SAR card.
 For a nominal fee, hikers can protect themselves from a reimbursement claim for costly search and rescue operations.
 Colorado’s CORSAR card costs just $3 per person annually (or $12 for a five-year card) and helps offset the costs of a SAR mission.
 New Hampshire’s Hike Safe Card offers similar protection for a still reasonable $25 per person or $35 per family (annually).